 Step 7: Use and purpose of spacers

-The question arises why we need to use spacers.
+The question arises as to why we need to use spacers.

 Cut the spacers from the ½ inch PVC board for the following purposes:

 ● The fundamental purpose of spacers is to make a path for the water flow.
 As the sleepers set on concrete are along with the house, each sleeper causes the blockage of runoff.
-For the smooth water flow through steepers, spacers are used.
+Spacers are used to smooth water flow through steepers.

 ● Sink the screws of 2-¾ inches in the decking with sleepers and spacers, as the spacers let the longer Screws be completely submerged.
 Cortex screws made from the same material as decking are highly recommended.